DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/DOCUMENTS/Voyage tracking.md

 # Voyage tracking

-The following subsections will describe how to view and process the **Voyage trackingr** from the Freight forwarder. <br>
+The following subsections will describe how to view and process the **Voyage tracking** from the Freight forwarder. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed.

 Processing this document provides the ability to update the following tracking leg fields on D365 voyage(s) / container(s):